Most of us already know that diversification helps reduce the risk of loss. This, in turn, helps create a more stable return for the investor.

 Personally, I like to invest in many different ones to try to learn about them.
 As I always say, you learn best by having a little skin in the game; it amplifies and supercharges the learning.
 Still, do whatever feels right for you.

-When investing in more passive real estate opportunities, whether it’s a syndication or a real estate fund, the sponsor is the one running the deal.
-They’re the ones who must understand everything about the local markets, and ultimately making things work out well for the investors.
+When investing in more passive real estate opportunities, whether it’s syndication or a real estate fund, the sponsor is the one running the deal.
+They’re the ones who must understand everything about the local markets, and ultimately make things work out well for the investors.

 That’s what makes these opportunities so passive.
 You invest your funds and the sponsors use them to run the deal and provide returns for the investors.
 The reason it’s so passive is that you’re giving them the reins and the control.
 So, as you might have guessed, trust in that sponsor is paramount.